Allen R. Maddox – Served in Company B of the Texas Rangers in 1896.

 Christian “Chris” Madsen (1851–1944) – A U.S. Deputy Marshal in Oklahoma Territory, Madsen worked closely with Heck Thomas and Bill Tilghman.
 Becoming known as the Three Guardsmen and were largely responsible for wiping out the lawlessness in Indian Territory.

-Bryan Marsh (1833-1901) – Born in Alabama in 1833, Marsh later relocated to Texas, settling in near Tyler.
+Bryan Marsh (1833-1901) – Born in Alabama in 1833, Marsh later relocated to Texas, settling near Tyler.
 During the Civil War, he served with distinction as a caption in the Texas Cavalry.
-In the battle of New Hope Church, Georgia he was wounded in 1864, resulting in the loss of his right arm.
-However, that did not stop him from becoming the captain of Company B, Frontier Battalion of the Texas Rangers in 1880.
+In the battle of New Hope Church, Georgia, he was wounded in 1864, resulting in the loss of his right arm.
+However, that did not stop him from becoming the captain of Company B, Frontier Battalion of the Texas Rangers, in 1880.
 In February 1881, the company quelled a riot situation in San Angelo.
-When budget restrictions disbanded his company in 1881, Marsh returned to Smith County where he served as sheriff for many years.
-He died March 25, 1901 in Tyler.
+When budget restrictions disbanded his company in 1881, Marsh returned to Smith County, where he served as sheriff for many years.
+He died March 25, 1901, in Tyler.
 Ranger Jeff Milton described his Captain this way: “… he would drink right smart and scrap right smart.
 He was an old Confederate war colonel with one arm shot off at the shoulder, and the other hand almost gone.
 But he would fight his shadow; wa’n’t afraid of anything.”

 Milt Mast – Sheriff of Nacogdoches County, Texas, who captured Wild Bill Longley on June 26, 1877.